jbush001/NyuziProcessor/README.md

 	cd ../..

 Download and build the [Nyuzi toolchain](https://github.com/jbush001/NyuziToolchain).
 (This clones my repo.
-If you want to use your own fork, change the path below)
+If you want to use your own fork, change the clone URL)

     git clone https://github.com/jbush001/NyuziToolchain.git tools/NyuziToolchain
     cd tools/NyuziToolchain